Rotenone: Presence in plants

-Toxicity
+Mammalian toxicity

 Rotenone is classified by the World Health Organization as moderately hazardous.
 It is mildly toxic to humans and other mammals, but extremely toxic to insects and aquatic life, including fish.
 This higher toxicity in fish and insects is because the lipophilic rotenone is easily taken up through the gills or trachea, but not as easily through the skin or the gastrointestinal tract.
 Rotenone is toxic to erythrocytes in vitro.

 The lowest lethal dose for a child is not known, but death occurred in a 3.5-year-old child who had ingested 40 mg/kg rotenone solution.
 Human deaths from rotenone poisoning are rare because its irritating action causes vomiting.
 Deliberate ingestion of rotenone can be fatal.

-The compound decomposes when exposed to sunlight and usually has an activity of six days in the environment.
-It oxidizes to rotenolone, which is about an order of magnitude less toxic than rotenone.
-In water, the rate of decomposition depends upon several factors, including temperature, pH, water hardness and sunlight.
-The half-life in natural waters ranges from half a day at 24 °C to 3.5 days at 0 °C.

-A 2017 study, which examined the effects of rotenone administration on cell cultures that mimicked properties of developing brains, found that rotenone may be a developmental neurotoxicant; that is, that rotenone exposure in the developing fetus may impede proper human brain development, with potentially profound consequences later in life.
+A 2018 study, which examined the effects of rotenone administration on cell cultures that mimicked properties of developing brains, found that rotenone may be a developmental neurotoxicant; that is, that rotenone exposure in the developing fetus may impede proper human brain development, with potentially profound consequences later in life.
 The study found that rotenone was particularly damaging to dopaminergic neurons, consistent with prior findings.